59 Health Symptoms You Should Never Ignore

 Some itchiness is normal when you’re pregnant, especially as your skin expands over your growing belly.
 Intense and constant itchiness isn’t.
 It could be a symptom of intrahepatic cholestasis of pregnancy (ICP), which can harm the liver and triple the risk of stillbirth.
 According to the American Liver Foundation, ICP affects one out of every 1,000 pregnancies.
 In addition to the itchiness, those affected may have dark-colored urine, light-colored bowel movements, and yellow-tinted eyes or skin.
 But even if you only have the itchiness, see a doctor right away to have your liver function tested.

-Bloating is uncomfortable and annoying when you’re trying to button your pants, and it probably makes you rethink your recent food choices.
-But if it lasts more than a week, you should be evaluated by a physician.
+Bloating is uncomfortable and annoying when you’re trying to button your pants, but if it lasts more than a week, you should be evaluated by a physician.
 According to Dr. Alexander, bloating can be put into gynecological (hormone imbalance, ovarian cysts or cancer, pelvic infection, fibroids), gastrointestinal (irritable bowel syndrome, Crohn’s disease, ulcerative colitis), and genitourinary (bladder) categories.
 “It may signify an ovarian cyst or fluid that can be natural during ovulation,” she says, “but if it is persistent, it is concerning.”
-Find out the 7 signs of ovarian cancer that too many women ignore.

 Tingling that radiates down your arm

-Statistics suggest that nipple discharge is the third most commonly reported breast-related concern.
-You’ll be happy to hear that it’s not always serious.
+Statistics suggest that nipple discharge is the third most commonly reported breast-related concern, but it’s not always serious.
 Women can experience a milky discharge for up to three years after they stop nursing.
 It could also be a side effect of taking birth control pills or other medication.
 A green-tinged discharge could point to a cyst underneath the nipple or areola, and bloody discharge could be caused by a papilloma, a benign tumor.
-But get it checked out anyway, since bloody discharge could also indicate breast cancer; so could clear discharge from one breast.
-Read more about breast cancer symptoms other than a lump.
+Bloody discharge or clear discharge from one breast could also indicate breast cancer.

 Dimples on your breast